ppy/osu-wiki/wiki/Game_mode/osu!/en.md

 ### Gameplay

+- While using [auto](/wiki/Gameplay/Game_modifier/Auto) the player name will be shown as *"osu!"*.
 - Depending on difficulty setting and the timing tolerance, tapping on the hit object *way too early* will heavily vibrate the hit object instead.
 - Releasing slider ball on empty slider path without hidden or visible slider ticks does not result in combo break nor any score given.
-Slider judgements only check for whether the starting circle was clicked, the slider ticks was collected, and ending circle was completed successfully or not.
+Slider judgments only check for whether the starting circle was clicked, the slider ticks was collected, and ending circle was completed successfully or not.
 - On the *DS*, completing spinners is a good way to scratch the touchscreen (or screen protector), especially on the higher difficulties.
 In osu!, spinners have been toned down as to not be such a nuisance to complete.
 In osu!(stable), the maximum number of spins per minute achievable is 477 which is also the rate at which the [Auto](/wiki/Gameplay/Game_modifier/Auto) game modifier spins while the [Spun Out](/wiki/Gameplay/Game_modifier/Spun_Out) game modifier spins slower at 287 spins per minute.
 In osu!(lazer), spinners have set maximum for bonus score, making spinning after achieving the max score unnecessary.
 - Changing spin direction in the middle of a spin will cause the spinner to slow down (spins per minute will go down to 0 to reset the spin orientation), then spin in the correct direction.
 The spin progress won't progress during the reorientation, and will continue to increase on reverse spin.
 - Not spinning around the centre core of the spinner will **not** be considered as a valid spin.